Poll: Nearly 1 In 5 Households Have Lost Work Because Of Pandemic

 And even those who haven't lost work because of the coronavirus are often working differently because of the pandemic.

 A third of American households have had at least one person change their work routine because of the coronavirus.
-College graduates (43%) were more likely to experience this shift than non-graduates (25%).
+College graduates (43%) were more likely to experience this shift than nongraduates (25%).

 Many businesses have allowed or instructed people to work from home to reduce their exposure to the virus.
 But many jobs, particularly blue-collar and service or retail jobs, cannot be done remotely.